Taking Care Of The Environment Is Your Responsibility.

 Ask About A Spill Kit For Your Business Today

 Removing or neutralizing contaminants is critical to the health and safety of people and the environment.
 Protection from hazardous substances minimizes the transfer of harmful materials into clean areas, from chemicals, raw materials, oil and gas, biological hazards, and other dangerous materials.
 Decontamination protects the community by preventing uncontrolled contaminants to create a danger.

 At Lone Star Hazmat Response, our decontamination services range from contaminant removal to disinfection, sterilization, and more.
 We assess and determine the best approach for the removal or inactivation of contaminants, including appropriate disinfection and sterilization to restore a safe environment.

 Our response capabilities include product transfer for situations in which fluid must be moved from a compromised vessel to another vessel.
-Transferring hazardous or non-hazardous materials with hydraulic or air-driven pumps enables you to save much of the valuable materials while preventing contamination to the environment.
-We offer temporary storage and containment solutions for your convenience, with a transfer trailer available to many metropolitan areas in under three hours.
+Transferring hazardous or non-hazardous materials with hydraulic or air-driven pumps enables you to recover your commodity or product minimizing unnecessary disposal.